boschresearch/torchphysics/docs/tutorial/tutorial_domain_basics.rst

   :alt: Picture of the above domain

-These are all basic about the creation of different domains, next up is either the `creation of polygons and the loading from external objects`_, or the `creation  of training/validation points`_
+These are all basic about the creation of different domains, next up is either the `creation of polygons and the loading of external objects`_, or the `creation  of training/validation points`_

-.. _`creation of polygons and the loading from external objects`: external_domains.rst
+.. _`creation of polygons and the loading of external objects`: external_domains.rst
 .. _`creation of training/validation points`: sampler_tutorial.rst